-If you don’t live with AMAT UK – you can access information and details about our activities and events either in person at the 411 HUB or via our electronic noticeboard.
+If you don’t live with AMAT UK – you can access information and details about our activities and events either in person at the The Hive or on our Facebook Page

-Social Activities – Our brilliant events coordinator, Janice, holds various events throughout the year including quizzes, bingo, coffee and catch up, and residents’ days out to the coast and or London.
-These sessions are here because we know that sometimes people just want to be people, to just do normal things.
+Social Activities – Our brilliant events coordinator, Janice, holds various events throughout the year including quizzes, bingo, coffee and catch up, and Resident days out to the coast or London.
 If you attend one of Janice’s events you are sure to meet new people, laugh a lot and come away with some sort of prize!

 ALIVE & SINGING – a weekly singing group made up of staff and individuals.
 An opportunity to shout your lungs out, dance and LAUGH!!!!
 The choir is led by local musician Cat – who works with the group to choose the songs and work towards performances.
-To date we have held small and large public performances and we will do a lot more in the future (when we are allowed).
-Members of the choir have recently been involved in the recording of an original album written about homelessness.
+To date we have held small and large public performances, written and recorded an album about homelessness, and have plans to do more of this in the future.

 Allotment Project: focuses on growing vegetables, flowers and having a piece of garden on the allotment at Fort Amherst that is yours to care for.
 Not only will it get you out and about – it’s a great way to meet others and learn about growing food.
 The food we grow on the allotment is used baking and cooking workshops or taken home by you!